2600hz/kazoo/applications/callflow/doc/record_call.md

-The `record_call` callflow enables you to record the audio of the call.
+The `record_call` callflow enables you to record the audio of the call (typically between two or more callers).

 ## Mandatory fields